KrishnaTSasi/Mumbai-Rainfall-Analysis/README.md

 print(f"Test statistic:{stat}")
 print(f"p_value:{p_value}")

-**Test Statistic: 0.9825 ( 1, data is normal).
-P-value: 0.1191 (> 0.05).
- i.e, data is normally distributed & cannot be rejected.

-The Mumbai rainfall data is likely normally distributed.
+**Test Statistic: 0.9825 ( 1, data is normal).P-value: 0.1191 (> 0.05). i.e, data is normally distributed & cannot be rejected.
+The Mumbai rainfall data is likely normally distributed.**

-data is Gaussian:
-The mean is zero (stable) and variance is constant.
-Q-Q plots, histograms, and statistical tests (e.g., Shapiro-Wilk test) confirmed.
+**Data is Gaussian: The mean is zero (stable) and variance is constant.
+Q-Q plots, histograms, and statistical tests (e.g., Shapiro-Wilk test) confirmed.**

-Data is white noise and normally distributed, it suggests that Mumbai’s rainfall over 121 years is random and stable, with no significant trends or patterns.**
+**Data is white noise and normally distributed, it suggests that Mumbai’s rainfall over 121 years is random and stable, with no significant trends or patterns.**

  🧠 **10.
 Insights & Conclusions**